theatric/Tech-Academy-Projects/HTML-and-CSS-Projects/README.md

    A simple cinema listings webpage enhanced and given responsiveness by use of the Bootstrap framework.

 ### Portfolio Website
    A rudimentary, dynamic portfolio site with a functional contact form, the first of my projects to be hosted online with its own [URL](https://theatric.net).
-To be upgraded and built upon in future assignments.
+This site will be upgraded and built upon in future assignments.